xiciluan/CryptoWatcher/README.md

 1. The parsed data will be directly saved to database for future query and analysis.

 2. The data will be piped to SparkStreaming so as to calculate the decentralization index and max hash rate based on the data within the previous 1 hour time window.
+The backend server can fetch historical data from the database.

 3. The real-time data will also be directly sent to Node.js backend server to guarantee that the latency between data fetching and display is minimized.
-Specifically, the latency is …
+Specifically, the latency is less than 180 ms (50 ms UI animation time included).

 Finally, I use node.js with GraphQL as backend server for reduce the number of API endpoints and maximize the flexibility on the front-end, which is based on React.